abhishekms1047/COVID-19-Analysis/README.md

 After gaining some insights from our visualizations and analysis, we applied machine learning techniques to further quantitatively analyze the impact of those factors, such as social distancing, medical resource, etc.

 ### Modeling process
-Our team has built two linear regression models to predict infection rate and death rate separately.
+Our team has built a linear regression model to try to explain what factors can lead to infection rate.

 The independent variables for both models are standarized index about education, medical resource, public transportation, social distancing, aging and population density.
 ### Modeling results